rust-lang/project-rfc-2229/progress.md

     Correct capture would be p.x and p.y with mut ref, but even in the case where p.x marked as captured via MutRef and p.y as ImmutRef, with the bridge it would make it look like p is captured via MutRef (same as old compiler) even though for our end use, information we generate is corrected.
-- In an attempt to keep the old compiler behave as is until we are ready to use all the different information that is available to us, when `ExprUseVisitor` callsback into `InferBorrowKind` we can drop the projections from `hir::Place` because the remaining `hir::Place` just represents the root variable, which is what the old compiler stored as captures.
+- In an attempt to keep the intermediate compiler behave same as the old one, that is until we are ready to use all the information about paths that is available to us, when `ExprUseVisitor` calls back into `InferBorrowKind` we can drop the projections from the `hir::Place` because the remaining `hir::Place` just represents the root variable, which is what the old compiler captured.
 - Once we are ready to use exact paths, we will just stop dropping the projections.
-- Since the new compiler uses Place to store capture information and we store type information within the place, we can rely on `place.ty()`
+- Since the intermediate and the new compiler use Place to store capture information and we store type information within the place, we can rely on `place.ty()` to get information about the path being captured.
+This works even in the case we ignore projections because `.ty()` then returns type of the root variable.
-- Keep closure_captures it allows us to answer questions like if a root variable is part of a captured path quickly
+- Keep closure_captures as it allows us to answer questions like if a root variable is part of a captured path quickly